biscoitinho/Sergeant/README.md

 **Interactive TUI Directory Navigator for Terminal - "Leave it to the Sarge!"**

-Sergeant is a feature-rich, interactive terminal user interface (TUI) for navigating directories and managing files.
+Sergeant is a interactive terminal user interface (TUI) for navigating directories and managing files.
 Instead of typing `cd` and file manipulation commands, just run `sgt`, use arrow keys and keyboard shortcuts to navigate, preview, copy, move, and organize your files.
 Simple, fast, and elegant.

 ## ✨ Features